-Most couples who are interested in keeping the laws of niddah take classes or private lessons to learn all of the details.
-This article does not replace such a class, but includes the main topics that would be covered in a class about the laws of niddah.
+Most couples who are interested in observing the laws of niddah take classes or private lessons to learn all of the details.
+This article does not replace such a class, but includes the main topics that would be covered in one.

-A woman halakhically becomes a niddah, a menstruating woman, if she is experiencing the full flow of her period, or any time she sees red blood emerging from her body or on white underwear that she is wearing, unless she has good reason to believe that the bleeding is not uterine in origin.
+According to halakhah, or Jewish law, a woman becomes a niddah, a menstruating woman, if she is experiencing the full flow of her period, or any time she sees red blood emerging from her body or on white underwear that she is wearing, unless she has good reason to believe that the bleeding is not uterine in origin.

 The Torah distinguishes between niddah, a woman having her regular menstrual period, yoledet, a woman giving birth (which includes a woman having a late miscarriage), and zavah, a woman experiencing an irregular flow of blood.
 According to the Torah, a niddah simply counts seven days from the first day of her period (including the first day) and then goes to the mikveh to purify herself on the night following the seventh day.
 Similarly, a yoledet simply counts seven days from the birth of a son or 14 days from the birth of a daughter before going to the mikveh.
 But a zavah must wait seven clean days after her blood flow has ended before undergoing purification.